-Want skilled, knowledgeable and enthusiastic thinkers at no cost to work on projects to help you achieve your agency objectives?
+Want skilled, knowledgeable and enthusiastic thinkers to work on projects to help you achieve your agency objectives?

 Then tap into the Public Sector Internship Program that enables university students to apply their skills and knowledge in a professional capacity through work-based projects in public sector agencies.

 “This program affords agencies access to a fresh and diverse talent pool of prospective public sector employees, with the contemporary knowledge and enthusiasm that university students bring,” said Public Sector Commissioner Sharyn O’Neill.